pilauria/pilauria/README.md

 # Hi there, I'm Pietro :raised_hand:
 I'm a full-stack developer, currently in Spain but looking for opportunities around the world! <br/> <br/>
-After many years working in the military and retail industry, I decided to use my skills as a programmer to bring solid ideas to life and work on inspiring projects.
+After many years working in the military and retail industry, I decided to use my skills as a web designer / developer to bring solid ideas to life and work on inspiring projects.

 ## Projects <br/>
 > :bike: [Cybase](https://cibaseapp.herokuapp.com/) - MERN full stack ecommerce with full check out process, Paypal API integration, User & Admin authentication and authorization <br/>